mxwiser/nodejs_qqbot_websocket/README.md

-## Nodejs implementation based on the official websocket API of QQ group robots
+## the official websocket API of QQ group robots based on Nodejs